- Directed By: Raja Gosnell

 |Domestic Gross: $17,857,020||Overseas Gross: $21,299,834|

 This monstrosity was developed at Riverstone and Show Dogs was the company’s first family project.
 Raja Gosnell, who’s filmography should strike fear into the hearts of moviegoers everywhere (Home Alone 3, Beverly Hills Chihuahua), was hired to helm this and his attachment should have been an immediate warning to anyone over the age of 5.
 Riverstone had a financing and domestic distribution arrangement with Open Road and the two companies funded the picture.
-As for the $5.5M budget figure which was circulated by websites that should have known this was not a cheap indie, a bit of researching effort would have returned documents that show $44,381,798 was spent on Show Dogs — but who could blame them, because the only bigger waste of time than sitting through this movie, is digging through page after page of legal documents trying to find out how much this ridiculous movie cost.
-Note: That budget figure * might * be updated in June 2019 when Riverstone updates their financial filing in accordance with UK rules.
+As for the $5.5M budget figure which was circulated by websites that should have known this was not a cheap indie, a bit of researching effort would have returned documents that show the budget for Show Dogs was $44,381,798 — but who could blame them, because the only bigger waste of time than sitting through this movie, is digging through page after page of legal documents trying to find out how much this ridiculous movie cost.

 Open Road was acquired in August 2017 by Tang Media Partners for $28.8M and in October it was rebranded into Global Road, which would release Show Dogs.
 Tang had planned to operate the distributor as a bridge between the US and China markets, but these grand plans required hundreds of millions in funding that Global Road did not yet have.
 After purchasing Open Road, Tang also had to waste their capital reserves on inherited titles and the first movie released under the new administration was the inexpensive Reese Witherspoon pic Home Again which fizzled with only $27M domestic.
 The first movie released under the Global Road banner was the low budget Midnight Sun, which pulled in just $9.5M and then Show Dogs tanked and then the acquisition title Hotel Artemis bombed — and just one year after its launch, Global Road was headed toward inevitable ruin.